transcelerate/ddf-sdr-platform/README.md

 ## Deployment Actions

-The folder .github/workflows contains the GitHub Actions yaml script (main.yml) for deploying the Terraform IaC code on Microsoft Azure Platform.Below tasks are added to main.yml file.
+The folder .github/workflows contains the GitHub Actions yaml script (main.yml) for deploying the Terraform IaC code on Azure Cloud Platform.

+### main.yml

+The yaml file is a multi-job script that will perform security checks on IaC code as well as the deployment of resources to the target environment on Azure Cloud Platform.
+Below tasks are in the main.yml file.

   **name: Terraform Install**
-  - task will install the terraform and it's dependencies on microsoft hosted agents to deploy the resources
+  - task will install the terraform and it's dependencies on hosted agents to deploy the resources
     - uses: hashicorp/setup-terraform@v1
     - with:
         - terraform_version: 0.14.11